by Holly Devon

 The first time the CIA propaganda machine made headlines was in 1973, when it came to light that the CIA had three dozen agents on payroll that were working as journalists abroad.
-Then, in 1977, series by the New York Times “The CIA: Secret Shaper of Public Opinion,” they revealed that the agency’s Propaganda Assets Inventory controlled over 800 publications worldwide.
+Then, in 1977, The New York Times series “The CIA: Secret Shaper of Public Opinion” revealed that the agency’s Propaganda Assets Inventory controlled over 800 publications worldwide.

 The Propaganda Assets Inventory started in 1947, but it came into its own during Frank Wisner’s tenure as Director of Central Intelligence.
 Wisner had gotten his start at the agency in the Office of Policy Coordination, for which propaganda was first on the list of responsibilities.
 Under his direction, the agency’s narrative reach expanded into at least 35 countries.
 As the 1977 article put it, “The thread that linked the C.I.A. and its propaganda assets was money, and the money frequently bought a measure of editorial control, often complete control.”
 Agents liked to joke behind closed doors that the Propaganda Assets Inventory was “Wisner’s Wurlitzer,” a jukebox that with one touch of a button could play whatever tune the CIA director wanted to hear, anywhere in the world.